joncampbell123/dosbox-x/INSTALL.md

 DOSBox-X is a cross-platform DOS emulator based on DOSBox, with the eventual goal of being a complete DOS emulation package.
 New versions of DOSBox-X are released periodically, typically on the last day of a month or the first day of the next month.
 Since DOSBox-X is cross-platform, all major host operating systems are officially supported including Windows (XP or later), Linux (with X11), macOS (10.12 or later) and DOS operating systems.

 The current version of DOSBox-X at this time is DOSBox-X 0.83.6, which was released on September 30, 2020.
-Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) are officially available, as well as the source code packages.
+Pre-compiled Windows binaries (both 32-bit and 64-bit), Linux Flatpak or RPM packages (64-bit), macOS packages (64-bit) and the special HX-DOS packages (for real DOS environments) are officially available, as well as the source code packages.
 You will find DOSBox-X versions that have been released so far (ZIP or RPM packages) and change logs for these versions in the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page.
 The Windows installers are also available (see the next section for details).

 See also: [DOSBox-X 0.83.6 Release Notes](https://dosbox-x.com/release-0.83.6.html)